robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-a-people-profession/summer-week-1-mentor-materials.md

 - What advice would you give your NQT self about building relationships with staff when you first started in your first school?
 - Who was the first person you went to for advice when you began teaching?
-- What do you wish you'd known about working with parents when you started teaching?
+- What do you wish you’d known about working with parents when you started teaching?
 - How do you work with colleagues to both contribute to the wider life of the school and to better understand and meet pupils’ individual needs?

 Together, answer the following questions:

-- How would you define 'School Community'?
+- How would you define ’school Community’?
 Who makes up that community?
 - When has support from colleagues made a positive impact on your well-being?

 Pose the following questions: